AdobeDocs/commerce-events/src/pages/guides/gateway/command-reference.md

 ## aio commerce-gateway:tenant:get

 Retrieves the current `JSON` mesh file for the specified tenant.
-Specify the `tenantId` for the tenant you want to view.
+Specify the `[TENANTID]` for the tenant you want to view.

 ### Usage